bartlomiejra/toDoPomodoro/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This app is inspired by the Pomodoro Technique, which is a time management method developed by Francesco Cirillo.
+This app is inspired by the Pomodoro Technique , which is a time management method developed by Francesco Cirillo.
 At the same time, it is an application for managing notes and todo lists.

 Functionality
 - Add Projects